-distance from the baseline to the horizontal neutral axis, as defined in Section 4/2.6.1, in m specified minimum yield stress of the material, in N/mm
+distance from the baseline to the horizontal neutral axis, as defined in Section 4/2.6.1, in m

 - 4.8.2.1 For primary support members intersecting with or in way of curved hull sections, the effectiveness of end brackets is to include allowance for the curvature of the hull. - 4.8.2.2 For primary support members subjected to lateral pressure the net section modulus requirement is to comply with the requirements in 3.9.3.2.